SigNoz/signoz.io/blog/2021-12-18-distributed-tracing-span.md

 These requests are broken down into spans, and the entire request is represented by a trace.

+## What is a Trace

+**A trace** is a detailed representation of a request’s journey as it travels various services within a distributed system.
+It acts like a **map**, illustrating how the request moves through different components.
+A trace consists of multiple **spans**, each representing a discrete unit of work within a service (e.g., a network request or database query).
+These spans collectively form the entire path of the request through the system.

+Traces provide visibility into the entire lifecycle of a request, from start to finish.
+This is particularly useful in understanding the flow of operations, identifying issues, and troubleshooting problems in software or systems.

 > **What are spans in distributed tracing?**<br></br>
 > In distributed tracing, a user request or a transaction is represented by a trace.
 Traces are broken down into multiple spans.
 Spans represent a single logical operation within a trace.
 For example, a function call during a user request can be represented by a span.